mh990731/sspanel/README.md

 #**ss-panel one-click installation script**
 `This is a LAMP + sspanel + shadowsocks one-click installation script`
 `Can only be used on Centos6.X`
-`The installation file is located on the Vultr server in Japan`
+`The installation file is delete by accident`
-This item was updated synchronously (https://mhans.cn/181.html)
 My blog (https://mhans.cn)
 **Instructions**
 Executive wget mhans.cn/ssr.sh && bash ssr.sh under ssh